-If the The Great Eastern Drive in Tasmania isn’t on your list of things to see then it needs to be.
+The Great Eastern Drive in Tasmania should be on your list of things to see on this magical gem of an island.
 This spectacular part of Tasmania ticks all of the boxes – winding roads hugging spectacular coastline, vineyards, hiking, some of the best seafood produce in Australia, and accomodation for the ultimate weekend away…the east coast is truly spectacular.

 An assault of colour is what awaits you as you drive up the coast.
 Azure blue oceans collide with firey orange lichen covered rocks, stretches of white sand beaches hug thick, green, dense bushland and mountainous peaks that change colour as the sun rises and sets are just some of the examples of how incredibly stunning and diverse this landscape is.

 Driving through Orford you can’t help but notice Maria Island.
 Located off the east coast, Maria Island is only accessible by boat and is a nature lovers paradise.
 Offering some of the most incredible selection of wildlife, diverse and colourful landscapes that remain largely untouched by human progress, and steeped with brutal convict history, Maria Island captures the heart of anyone who visits her.